vgurianov/uml-sp/docs/case_studies/queue/queuing_theory.md

 Figure 3.
 The classification of a queueing system in UML2 SP<br/>

 In UML2 SP an architectural diagram is a [conceptual graph](https://en.wikipedia.org/wiki/Conceptual_graph) and contains packages and links (dependences) between them.
-Packages and dependences define concepts.
+Packages and dependences define concepts.<br/>
 Further we shall discuss new frames and new concepts.
 #### Queueing theory
-The "Reusable component" package define **Queueing theory** concept.
+The "Reusable components" package defines **Queueing theory** concept.
 In UML2 SP a theory is a classification of systems.
 #### Scheme of queueing system
-The "Containers" package define **schemes of queueing systems**.
+The "Containers" package define **Schemes of queueing systems** (example is Fig.2).
 In our classification exist one scheme.
 #### Work site
-The "ItemOfList" frame define **Work site** concept, i.e. cells to service, and links between them.
+The "ItemOfList" frame defines **Work site** concept, i.e. cells to service, and links between them.
 It is a *configuration space* of system.
 #### Taxonomy
-The "Abstract classes" package define **taxonomy** of queueing systems and consist three abstract classes.
+The "Abstract classes" package defines **Taxonomy** of queueing systems and consist three abstract classes.
 #### G/G/s queueing system
-The "DirectAccessComposite" frame define **G/G/s queuing system** concept.
+The "DirectAccessComposite" frame defines **G/G/s queuing system** concept.
 The frame has "queue" slot.
 It is definition of queue as in Fig.1.
 #### Multiphase queuing system
-The "SequentialAccessComposite" frame defines **multiphase queuing system** concept.
+The "SequentialAccessComposite" frame defines **Multiphase queuing system** concept.
 The frame has "tail" slot.
 It is a result works this system.

 A typical example for used this classification are discussed in the subsequent section.